-The University of Akron has been working with TKE to have a long term housing solution.
-We will own the house at 464 Carroll St. (Former House) with a long term lease on land owned by the university.
-The University Board has approved a 40 year lease for $1.00 per year with two five year extension options.
+The University of Akron has been working with TKE to have a long-term housing solution.
+We will own the house at 464 Carroll Street, (Former House) with a long-term lease on land owned by the university.
+The University Board has approved a 40-year lease for $1.00 per year with two, five-year extension options.
 We will utilize the existing structure to remodel into a completely new house that Beta Rho will own.

-Why not buy the land and build a new house?
+Why not buy the land and build a house?

 We hired an architect and evaluated using the existing structure versus tearing it down and building a new house.
-The basic structure of this house is extremely well made.
-When looking at the costs – remodeling this base structure is about 50% less costly than building a completely new house up to code.
+This basic structure of this house is extremely well made.
+When looking at the costs, remodeling this base structure is about 50% less costly than building a completely new house up to code.
 It is also less costly than purchasing the land and paying to remove the current structure.

-If the University owns the land will they control TKE and establish more rules?
+If the University owns the land will they control TKE and establish more house rules?

-We have reviewed this thoroughly with the University and there is no difference in the rules the chapter must adhere to if we owned the land vs. a long term lease.
+We have reviewed this thoroughly with the University and there is no difference in the rules the chapter must adhere to if we owned the land versus a long-term lease.

-If I give money, how will I be sure it will be managed properly and put towards the new house?
+If I give money, how can I be sure it will be managed properly and put towards the new house?

 We have a completely new Board of Control in place with seasoned professionals in all areas of business including law, accounting, finance and construction.
 Lon and Dan have agreed to chair the Capital Campaign and oversee all aspects of fundraising to ensure all monies go to the house and specific designations.